count0ru/kubernetes-cloud-backup/README.md

 Setup
 -----
-Use the Helm chart and deploy a kubernetes `CronJob` primitive in your kubernetes (1.5 and up) cluster ensuring backups of Kubernetes resource definitions to your S3/GCS bucket.
+Use the Helm chart and deploy a kubernetes `CronJob` primitive in your kubernetes (1.5 and up) cluster ensuring backups of Kubernetes resource definitions to your S3/GCS/Azure cloud storage.

 Caveat